beego/beedoc/en-US/mvc/README.md

 1. Receive data from the listening port, 8080 by default.
 2. Beego start process the request data after the request reach port 8080
 3. Initializing Context object.
 Setting Input if the request is WebSocket request as well as checking if the request method is in the standard methods (get, post, put, delete, patch, options, head) in order to protect from hostile attack.
 4. If user set `BeforeRouter` filter, executing `BeforeRouter` filter.
-If `responseWriter` has output data already while execting this filter, finishing this request and jump to supervise checking.
+If `responseWriter` has output data already while executing this filter, finishing this request and jump to supervise checking.
 5. Starting handling static files.
 If the request url is matching the prefix that set by `StaticDir`, the `ServeFile` in `http` package will be used to handle the static file requests.
 6. If it's not static file request, it will initialize session module (if session module is enabled).
 So you need to know it will have a error if you are using session in `BeforeRouter` filter.
 You should put it into `AfterStatic` filter.
-7. Execting `AfterStatic` filter.
-If `responseWriter` has output data already while execting this filter, finishing this request and jump to supervise checking.
+7. Executing `AfterStatic` filter.
+If `responseWriter` has output data already while executing this filter, finishing this request and jump to supervise checking.
 8. After filters executed it will start to match request url with fixed routing rules.
 Which means if the request url is `/hello/world`, the `/hello` is not a matching.
-Only the whole string matching is considerd as a matching.
+Only the whole string matching is considered as a matching.
 If there is a matching, it will execute the matched logic.
 Otherwise it will go into the regex matching.
 9. Regex matching is based on the order that use add them which means the order of the regex routing rules will affect your matching.
 If some rule is matching, it will execute the matched logic.
 Otherwise it will go into auto matching.
 10. If user registered `AutoRouter`, `controller/method` will be used to match the Controller and method.
 If matching founded, it will execute it otherwise it will jump to supervise checking.
 11. If Controller found, it will start the logic.
 The first one is `BeforeExec`.
 If `responseWriter` has output data already while executing this filter, finishing this request and jump to supervise checking.